co3k/chef-pyenv/README.md

     <tr>
       <td>user</td>
       <td>
-        A users's isolated rbenv installation on which to apply an action.
+        A users's isolated pyenv installation on which to apply an action.
 The default value of <code>nil</code> denotes a system-wide pyenv installation is being targeted. <b>Note:</b> if specified, the user must already exist.